meet-bhagdev/frameworksandorms/installlaravelmac.md

 -   Prepping The Database

-     Edit the .env file with the following:
+     Edit the .env file with your database credentials

         vim .env